rahulpopat/mb3-aws-sam-java-rest-pipeline/README.md

 https://github.com/aws-samples/aws-sam-java-rest

-# SAM DynamoDB Application for Managing Orders
+# SAM DynamoDB Application for Managing Bookings

-This is a sample application to demonstrate how to build an application on DynamoDB using the DynamoDBMapper ORM framework to map Order items in a DynamoDB table to a RESTful API for booking management.
+This is a sample application to demonstrate how to build an application on DynamoDB using the DynamoDBMapper ORM framework to map Booking items in a DynamoDB table to a RESTful API for booking management.

 ```bash